FarronF/limerick-council-meetings/meetings/2017/07/24-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 29th May 2017.md

 investment required in the ICT infrastructure.

- €1.2m transferred to provide funding for Corporate Building Capital Works.--- 8
+ €1.2m transferred to provide funding for Corporate Building Capital Works.
+---
+8

  €0.4m transferred to provide funding for Records Management Project.